Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

-To further test our measurement technique, we deliberately introduced strong spatial aberrations in the bottom Bloch beam by inserting a 4 mm-diameter iris at the collimator output.
-After a 2.7~m propagation distance, this hard aperture generated an intensity and phase pattern at the atoms' location.
-The iris and propagation distance were carefully chosen so that the center of the beam, where the atoms are initially located, corresponds to an intensity minimum.
+To further test our measurement technique, we deliberately introduced strong spatial aberrations in the bottom Bloch beam by inserting a 4 mm-diameter iris at the collimator output, as presented in Fig. \ref{fig:schemas_bec_movement}.
+After a propagation distance of 2.7~m, this hard aperture generates an intensity and phase pattern at the atoms' location.
+The iris size and position were carefully chosen so that the center of the beam, where the atoms are initially located, corresponds to an intensity minimum.
 We then performed a position-resolved measurement of the atomic recoil velocity.
 The resulting values of $\kappa_\mathrm{rel}$ are shown in Fig.~\ref{Fig_donuts_1D}.
 We see that the recoil correction reverses sign as the condensate is moved from the dark central region to the first bright ring.
 This inversion of $\kappa_z$ is a direct manifestation of the Laplacian term in Eq.~\ref{eq:delta_keff} and highlights the local behavior of the effective wave vector in distorted fields.
 Such features — including the so-called “extra recoil” effect~\cite{Bade2018}, where the momentum transfer exceeds the nominal value $h\nu/c$ — have remained inaccessible in atom interferometry experiments based on thermal clouds, due to spatial averaging over inhomogeneous fields.

 To model our observations, we have developed two approaches.
 The first one is based on Monte-Carlo simulations: we consider a set of classical trajectories representing the initial dispersion of position and velocity of the atoms.

-For each trajectory, we calculate the probability amplitude and the phase shift of the interferometer, and then average over the cloud.
+For each trajectory, we calculate the probability amplitude and the phase shift of the interferometer and then average over the cloud.
 To calculate the phase, we need to compute the phase of the lasers at the position where the photons are absorbed along the trajectory, as well as the associated recoil \cite{PSCT1994}.
 To do this, we numerically propagate a gaussian beam truncated by diaphragm to the position of the atoms using a Fourier transform.
-The results of this simulation are represented by the dashed line on Fig.~\ref{Fig_donuts_1D}.
+More details are given in the Methods section of \cite{morel_determination_2020}.
+The results of this simulation are represented by the dashed line in Fig.~\ref{Fig_donuts_1D}.
 This simulation shows very good agreement with the experimental data.